5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Skylake_Ventura.md

 </details>

 ## About
-Although it is possible to utilize OpenCore and the OpenCore Legacy Patcher (OCLP) to install and run macOS Ventura on machines with 6th Gen Intel Core CPUs (Skylake/Skylake X/W), it's not officially supported nor documented by Dortania – they only support legacy Macs by Apple.
+Although it is possible to utilize OpenCore and the OpenCore Legacy Patcher (OCLP) to install and run macOS Ventura or newer on machines with 6th Gen Intel Core CPUs (Skylake/Skylake X/W), it's not officially supported nor documented by Dortania – they only support legacy Macs by Apple.
 That's why I created this guide.
-Since I no longer own a Skylake system, their might be something I am missing.
+Since I no longer own a Skylake system, there might be something I am missing.

 ### How Skylake systems are affected
-In macOS Ventura, support for CPU families prior to Kaby Lake was dropped.
+With the release of macOS 13, Apple dropped support for all CPU families prior to Kaby Lake.
 For Skylake CPUs this mainly affects integrated Graphics and Metal support.
-So what we will do is prepare the config with the required patches, settings and kexts for installing and running macOS Ventura and then add iGPU/GPU drivers in Post-Install using OpenCore Legacy Patcher.
+So what we will do is prepare the config with the required patches, settings and kexts for installing and running macOS Ventura (or newer) and then add iGPU/GPU drivers in Post-Install using OpenCore Legacy Patcher.

+> [!NOTE]
-> **Note**: Check out the [list of things that were removed macOS Ventura](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/998) and the impact this has on pre-Kaby Lake systems.
+> Check out the [list of things that were removed macOS Ventura](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/998) and the impact this has on pre-Kaby Lake systems.
 But keep in mind that this was written for real Macs so certain issues don't affect Wintel machines.

 ### Disclaimer
-This guide is intended to provide general information for adjusting your EFI and config.plist to install and run macOS Ventura and newer on unsupported Wintel systems.
+This guide is intended to provide general information for adjusting your EFI and config.plist to install and run macOS Ventura or newer on unsupported Wintel systems.
 It is not a comprehensive configuration guide.
 Please refrain from using the "report issue" function to seek individualized assistance for fixing your config.
 Such issue reports will be closed immediately!

 ## Precautions and Limitations
-This is what you need to know before attempting to install macOS Ventura on unsupported systems:
+This is what you need to know before attempting to install macOS 13 or newer on unsupported systems:

 - :warning: **Backup** your working EFI folder on a FAT32 formatted USB Flash Drive just in case something goes wrong because we have to modify the config and content of the EFI folder.
 - **iGPU/GPU**: Check if your iGPU/GPU is supported by OCLP.
 Although Drivers for Intel, NVIDIA and AMD cards can be added in Post-Install, the [list is limited](https://dortania.github.io/OpenCore-Legacy-Patcher/PATCHEXPLAIN.html#on-disk-patches)